19 Plants That Repel Bugs

 by ndrwfgg is licensed under CC BY 2.0

-Rosemary is another one among plants that repel bugs; it adds flavor to your dishes and helps keep insects at bay.
+Rosemary is another plant that repels bugs; it adds flavor to dishes and helps keep insects at bay.

 This evergreen herb has a strong fragrance that repels mosquitoes, flies, and even moths.